 Helpful Links Relating To Fall At Work Compensation Claims

 - Reporting A Problem With the Pavement: Uneven pavements present significant trip hazards.
-To prevent pavement trip compensation claims, the Government and local councils are encouraging people to report hazardous pavements, which you can at the above website by entering the postcode.
+To prevent pavement trip compensation claims, the Government and local councils are encouraging people to report hazardous pavements, which you can do at the above website by entering the postcode.

 Other guides for someone with tripping and falling injuries

-- Sprained ankle injury claims: If you’ve sprained your ankle in a slip, trip or fall or another kind of accident, then this guide could help you claim.
+- Sprained ankle injury claims: If you’ve sprained your ankle in a slip, trip fall or another kind of accident, then this guide could help you claim.

 - Slipping or tripping on snow or ice: Have you injured yourself while slipping or tripping on ice or snow?
 If so, you could be entitled to claim compensation.
 Read our guide for more information.